 Learn more about the legislative process and issues

 Keep up on the activities of our state and federal lawmakers with the Legislative Updates.
-You can also learn how to effect change with our lawmakers through the Oklahoma Rehabilitation Council's (ORC) Legislative Advocacy Toolbox.
-This has informative links to assist you in learning how to successfully advocate for people with disabilities or key issues important to them.
+You can also learn how to affect change with our lawmakers through the Oklahoma Rehabilitation Council's (ORC) Legislative Advocacy Toolbox.
+Find informative links to assist you in learning how to successfully advocate for people with disabilities or key issues important to them.

 Where to park?